mostjs/core/docs/api.rst

   const searchInput = document.querySelector('[name="search-text"]');
   const searchText = most.fromEvent('input', searchInput);

-  // Logs the current value of the searchInput, only after the
+  // The current value of the searchInput, but only
-  // user stops typing for 500 millis map(e => e.target.value, debounce(500, searchText))
+  // after the user stops typing for 500 millis map(e => e.target.value, debounce(500, searchText))

 fromPromise :: Promise a -> Stream a